hexaxsoftwares/houx.js/README.md

 `[ count ] in 5`

-`iterableValueRef`
+`iterable`

-The `px:for` directive can iterate over any iterable  object or number value type.
+The `$$for` directive can iterate over any iterable  object or number value type.

-Both a parenthesis `()`,  block brackets `[]`, curly bracket `{}` can all be used in enclosing the key value pairs.
+Both a parenthesis `()`,  block brackets `[]` and curly bracket `{}` can all be used in enclosing the key value pairs.

 It's recommended to use the `for...of` when iterating through an object over the `for...in` iterator protocol except when iterating over a none object data type, e.g A number.

 Like in `[ text ] in arrayData `.

-The `for...in` iterator attimes may produce unexpected result when used on an object data type expecially in cases where key/value pairs is required.
+The `for...in` iterator at times may produce unexpected result when used on an object data type expecially in cases where key/value pairs is required.

 We  do not recommend the use of key value paires in `for...in` loops, since the value of the value path  reference will remain "undefined";